technomancy/bussard/readme.md

 ## Playing

+When you start the game, you'll notice you have a couple emails.
+Hit `ctrl-m` to open up the mail client and read the messages in your inbox.
+When you're done, hit escape to go back to flight mode.

-When you start the game, your first priority is to rendezvous with the nearby station.
+Your next priority is to rendezvous with the nearby station.
 Press `tab` until your targeting indicator in your HUD shows the station.
 The targeting line will always point in the direction of your target; the blue striped line indicates your current trajectory.
 Head towards the station and try to make your trajectory match its orbit, but keep an eye on your velocity and fuel supply.
 If you accelerate too much, you may not have enough fuel to match velocity with the station.
 Once you get close, it will be easier to match velocity if you zoom in with `=`.

 Once you are in orbit around the station, and are in range, the line pointing towards the station will turn light green.
-Press backtick and type `login()` to establish a connection.
+Press backtick and type `ssh()` to establish a connection.
 You can see all the commands available on the station by typing `ls /bin`, but at this time you only need to concern yourself with the `upgrade` command.
 Run `upgrade buy laser`, then `logout` followed by `man("laser")` to learn how to